-Frank, aka Spike, held court for years regularly at the Lion’s Lair on East Colfax.
-He performed afternoon Kooky Kitsch sessions where as a DJ he would play the world’s most awkward songs.
+Frank, aka Spike, later held court for years regularly at the Lion’s Lair on East Colfax.
+He performed afternoon Kooky Kitsch sessions where, as a DJ, he would play the world’s most awkward songs.
 He spun stories and vinyl, often while sporting a fabulous fez or a masterfully butch set of Viking horns protruding Frankishly from a metal helmet.

 Everyone who spent any time with Frank, and there were hundreds, if not thousands, have stories like mine.
-Screaming at buzzing yellow jackets on the other side of the window.
-There was the voracious vomiting episode in the newsroom.
-Frank came to work with the stomach flu.
-He barfed so loudly into a trash can, for so long, and with such operatic extravagance, that the features editor ran from the building.
+Deathly allergic, he would spend too much time screaming at buzzing yellow jacket wasps on the other side of a window.
+Famously, there was the voracious vomiting episode in the newsroom.
+Frank came to work with the stomach flu, because, Frank.
+He barfed so loudly into a trash can next to his desk, for so long, and with such operatic extravagance, that the features editor ran from the building.
 He swears the episode gave him PTSD.

 Frank’s Facebook account is a testament to how marvelously strange and wonderful he was.
 He was equally funny doing deadpan with jammies and a teddy bear as he was hamming it up while tormenting Darth Vadar at a festival.

 Everything Frank came across demanded commentary, ridicule or wild appreciation.

 I cannot think of anyone who more accurately described this gift to Denver than himself on his Facebook page.

 “Raised by wolves.
 An amiable misanthrope.
 Sarcastic wit that melts holes through three-inch thick boiler plates.
 A shadow that leaves a mark.
 Spellbinding raconteur.
 Amateur archivist and deejay.”